lightbend/lightbend-orchestration-docs/README.md

-# Platform Tooling Docs
+# Lightbend Orchestration for Kubernetes Documentation

-This project contains the documentation for Lightbend's Platform Tooling.
+This project contains the documentation for Lightbend Orchestration for Kubernetes.
 This is a [Paradox](https://github.com/lightbend/paradox) project that will be published to [Lightbend Tech Hub](https://developer.lightbend.com/).

 ## Build